-the the present of the presence of the solid metal released is larger than 100 micrometers (0.004 inches).
+++ No reporting of releases of this hazardous substance is required if the diameter of the pieces of the solid metal released is larger than 100 micrometers (0.004 inches)

-ttt The RQ for asbestos is limited to friable forms only.
++++ The RQ for asbestos is limited to friable forms only.

 The Agency may adjust the statutory RQ for this hazardous substance in a future rulemaking; until then the statutory one-pound RQ applies.